Erectile dysfunction (ED) is the inability to attain or maintain an erection of the penis that is firm enough for sexual intercourse.

 To initiate and maintain an erection, the penis must fill with blood.
 One type of blood vessel opens wide to allow blood into the penis.
 Meanwhile, a second type of blood vessel squeezes down to keep the blood from leaving the penis.
 Nerve signals cause the proper changes in the blood vessels.

 The following factors can cause erectile dysfunction:

 The blood vessels that keep the blood from leaving the penis may be injured or have disease.
 This can cause a leak in these vessels.
 Blood can escape through these leaks during an erection.
 This means that an erection cannot occur or may not last long.

-- Nerve dysfunction—can reduce feeling in the penis, resulting in impotence
+- Nerve dysfunction—can reduce feeling in the penis, resulting in ED

 - Side-effects from medications—interferes with proper functioning of the blood vessels